carlomilanesi/software-ideas/UI.md

 * A number representing an amount of money displays no currency unit.
 * A widget meant to enter a number allows to enter non-numeric characters.
 * Some simple kinds of data validation are not performed by the user-interface.
 The data is sent to the application logic, which fails with a hard-to-understand error message.
+* Usually spell-checkers display possibly wrong words as underlined by a colored squiggling line.
+Many programmers editors display possibly wrong portions of code as underlined by a colored squiggling line.
+Usually such checks starts automatically while the text is changed.
+Because such checks takes some time, until the check is complete, the previously wrong portions of text remains underlined as wrong, and the previously correct portions of text remains not underlined as correct.
+Instead they should be in an undetermined state.